Eduardo Vivancos: Post War Years

-In those days the Spanish Libertarian Movement began reorganising in France, a congress of the FIJL was organised and held in Toulouse in 1946 and one of its decisions was to create a committee to support the founding of an international organisation for young Anarchists.
+In those days, the Spanish Libertarian Movement began reorganising in France, a congress of the FIJL was organised and held in Toulouse in 1946 and one of its decisions was to create a committee to support the founding of an international organisation for young Anarchists.
 Vivancos was member of that committee as a delegate for what was called the Spanish federation.
 At the same time he became active in setting up the Esperanto language newspapers Black Flag (Nigra Flago) and Anti-statist (Senŝtatano) becoming its editor.
-Working closely with friends such as Germinal Garcia, also known by his pen name Victor Garcia.
+He worked closely with friends such as Germinal Garcia, also known by his pen name Victor Garcia.

 These years were spent building relationships with Anarchists from around the world mainly using Esperanto as a bridge.
 Among some the more well known collaborators with Vivancos were Yamaga Taiji from Japan, Lu Chen Bo from China, Hartvig Johansson from Sweden and Eugene Lanti who was then living in Mexico.
-The relationship with Yamaga would prove especially fruitful, by using Yamaga's Esperanto translation of the Dao De Qing by the ancient Chinese philosopher Lao Tsu, Vivancos created and published a Spanish translation of that work under the title "Libro del Camino y de la Virtud" in 1963.
+The relationship with Yamaga would prove especially fruitful, by using Yamaga's Esperanto translation of the Dao De Qing by the ancient Chinese philosopher Laoziu, Vivancos created and published a Spanish translation of that work under the title "Libro del Camino y de la Virtud" in 1963.

 In Canada

-By 1954 it became clear that the long-awaited collapse of the Franco regime was still far away.
+By 1954, it became clear that the long-awaited collapse of the Franco regime was still far away.
 So Vivancos and his family emigrated to Toronto, Canada.
 Shortly after he became active as a senior member of SAT in Canada and remained in that position for more than 30 years.
 He was also active in the Esperanto circles of Toronto and the Canadian Esperanto Association.
-In the year 1973 the SAT group in Canada organised the 43rd SAT Congress, and international gathering of SAT members from many countries from around the world.
+In 1973, the SAT group in Canada organised the 43rd SAT Congress, and international gathering of SAT members from many countries from around the world.
 This was the first time the SAT had held its congress outside of Europe.

-While living in Toronto Vivancos became active in ADEC ("Asociación Democrática Española Canadiense") a pro democracy group for Spanish living in Canada that opposed the Franco regime.
-For several years ADEC organised multiple events to denounce the Francoist regime in Spain.
+While living in Toronto, Vivancos became active in ADEC ("Asociación Democrática Española Canadiense") a pro democracy group for Spanish living in Canada that opposed the Franco regime.
+For several years, ADEC organised multiple events to denounce the Francoist regime in Spain.
 It also hosted and publicised many talks and lectures, at which Federica Montseny and Enrique Tierno Galván among others spoke.

-After a 37-year exile Vivancos was finally able to return to Spain in 1976 when the Francoist regime collapsed, there with great emotion he was able to reconnect with old comrades, friends and relatives.
+After a 37-year exile, Vivancos was finally able to return to Spain in 1976 when the Francoist regime collapsed, there with great emotion he was able to reconnect with old comrades, friends and relatives.
 Other visits followed, including one in 1986 to give a lecture on the 50th anniversary of the Spanish Revolution for the 59th SAT Congress in Sant Cugat del Vallès.
-But he would remain in Canada, and died in Toronto.
+However, he would remain in Canada, and died in Toronto.